Introduction

 To update a record in Airtable from within your Intuiface experience, use the "Update a record" option found within the Airtable API Documentation.
 Select the "Update a record" option in the left nav bar.

-The request that will be displayed is to update multiple records, we are not going to use this one.
+The request that will be displayed is to update a single record.
+We will use this one.

 The curl statement in the right panel is what you would enter into API Explorer - i.e. it is your request URL.

 IMPORTANT: All Airtable API requests need to be authenticated.
-To make things easier, check the Show API key checkbox to make sure all requests in the documentation can be directly copied / pasted in the API Explorer.
+To make things easier, check the Show API key checkbox to ensure all requests in the documentation can be directly copied/pasted into API Explorer.

 In addition, notice how this request focuses on only one field - "Name".
 It would be good to know how to update multiple fields.

-First we need to transform the record ID given by the Documentation sample in order to use it as a variable parameter.
-We will proceed the same way we did in the previous section about deletion.
+First, we need to transform the record ID given by the Documentation sample in order to use it as a variable parameter.
+We will proceed like we did in the previous section about deletion.

 Thus recDrEaFC4eEvhDdR will become {recordID:recDrEaFC4eEvhDdR}.

-Next, we want to update the "City" field in addition to the "Name" field.
-In order to do this, we are going to add a new parameter.
+Next, we want to update the "City" field.
+To do this, we are going to add a new parameter.
 Using API Explorer:

 - click on Add a parameter... at the end of the list of parameters in the left pane